Kroger wants to hire hundreds for the holidays - NewsBreak

 Kroger’s Mid-Atlantic region includes West Virginia, Virginia, Tennessee and Ohio.

 In a press release, the company announced starting immediately, it will hold in-person open interviews in its stores every Tuesday from 4 p.m. to 7 p.m. until all positions are filled.
 Those positions include in-store retail and pharmacy positions as well as “across multiple business units.”
-Click here to find open positions near you.Ahead of the holiday shopping season, Amazon kicks off second annual Holiday Beauty Haul on Oct.
-24
+Click here to find open positions near you.Kroger seeks merger to compete with Walmart

 Stores will have hiring tables where jobseekers can pick up more information and sign up for a same-day interview.
 Candidates are encouraged to apply online ahead of time.